 Ultimately the documentation that npm provides is extensive and should be consulted for specifics, but this article provides a useful overview of both basic and more advanced, involved functionality, conveying the awesomeness of npm.

 As with all things, strong opinions exist and many faults can be found.
-But if you have never tried npm (or node, for that matter), dive in, and explore it for yourself.
+But if you’ve never tried npm (or node, for that matter), dive in, and explore it for yourself.
 Chances are you’ll enjoy it more than you think.

-Did you know that TinyMCE gets an average of 30,000 deployments with npm per month?
-Explore our docs page to learn how you can deploy TinyMCE in your environment with everyone's favorite Node.js package manager.
+And if you’ve tested out npm by installing TinyMCE (npm -i tinymce 😉) you can explore the TinyMCE docs pages to learn how you can deploy TinyMCE in your environment with everyone's favorite Node.js package manager.